onlycodergod/crypto-beta/README.md

-# cryptographer by Boris Orlov
+# cryptographer by onlycodergod, don`t be copyright this.